 UNFPA developed its human resources capacity and structure to address gaps, strengthen functions, and established a more efficient and cohesive team able to effectively implement and achieve the targets of the CP and respond to the country's changing circumstances.
-For example, functions such as advocacy, partnerships and resource mobilization, operations, and population dynamics program team were strengthened and streamlined.
+For example, functions such as advocacy, partnerships and resource mobilization, operations, and population dynamics program team were strengthened and streamlined to improve the performance of UNFPA's upstream interventions in line with the country's lower middle income status.
 Operations and programs work more collaboratively and are more integrated.
 The office space was also redesigned to allow for close working relations between teams.